Exotic Veterinary Care

 Tips for Bringing your Exotic Animals to the Vet Clinic:

-When you bring your exotic pets anywhere, it can be a stressful event and we will do our best to help decrease the stress during their time at the Pierz Veterinary Clinic.
+When you bring your exotic pets anywhere, it can be a stressful event and we will do our best to help decrease the stress during their time at Pierz Veterinary Clinic.
 Below are some things you can do to decrease the stress when making a visit to the vet clinic!

 General Considerations